Foreign internal defense: Definition

 Formally, FID is defined as "Participation by civilian and military agencies of a government in any of the action programs taken by another government or other designated organization to free and protect its society from subversion, lawlessness, and insurgency."

 Instruments of national power

-The FID effort is a multinational and interagency effort requiring integration and synchronization of all instruments of national power.
+FID is a multinational and interagency effort that requires the integration and synchronization of many different factions of national power.

-The FID military instrument of national power supports other instruments of national power (diplomatic, information/intelligence, economic, etc.) to protect and enhance Host Nation security interests.
-Actions can include:
+The joint forces that make up the FID effort, support other instruments of national power as well,(diplomatic, information/intelligence, economic, etc.) to protect and enhance Host Nation security interests.
+These actions may include: